jstop/Container-Orchestration-Foundation-Blueprint/README.md

 This will
 * Delete the argocd namespace from the cluster
+    * If the namespace is stuck in terminating state, there may be resources failing to delete from the namespace.
+In which case the following commands will be helpful:

+        ```bash
+        # List the hanging resources
+        kubectl api-resources --verbs=list --namespaced -o name | xargs -n 1 kubectl get --show-kind --ignore-not-found -n argocd

+        # List and delete the application resources in the argocd namespace
+        kubectl -n argocd get application -o=jsonpath='{.items[*].metadata.name}' | xargs -n 1 -I {} kubectl patch -n argocd application {} --type=json -p='[{"op": "remove", "path": "/metadata/finalizers"}]'
+        ```

 * Remove any remaining images from the ECR repositories
 * Run cdk destroy to delete the CloudFormation Stacks